 - Honors/AP Courses: Consider enrolling in honors or Advanced Placement (AP) courses if available, and if necessary, seek out AP tutoring assistance to help you do your best on AP tests.
 Scoring well on these tests can lead to college credit later on, so be sure to take them seriously.

-- Testing: If you’re planning to take the ACT or SAT as a sophomore, it’s worth considering Test Prep – our tutors are available in person in Bethesda, McLean, and D.C., or remotely.
-Our Standardized Testing Packages are a great resource and provide customized support for students looking to get off to a strong start on the ACT or SAT.
-Not sure?
-We can also help you determine which test is best for you!
+- Testing: If you’re planning to take the ACT®® or SAT® as a sophomore, it’s worth considering Test Prep – our tutors are available in person in Bethesda, McLean, and D.C., or remotely.
+Our Standardized Testing Packages are a great resource and provide customized support for students looking to start off on the right foot with standardized tests.
+Not sure where to start?
+We can help you determine which test is best for you!

 Extracurricular Activities: